chiahsien/AutoHighlightSymbol/README.md

 Auto Highlight Symbol
 =====================

+**About Xcode 8**

+Xcode 8 does't support plugins anymore, but there is a [workaround](https://github.com/chiahsien/AutoHighlightSymbol/issues/6), use at your own risk.

+---

 Xcode can highlight instances of selected symbol, but what it does is to add dash lines under the instances, which is hard to be noticed.

 AutoHighlightSymbol is a plugin for Xcode, it adds background highlight color to those instances.
 It's super useful while you're tracing codes, especially when you want to figure out where a specific variable is used in a certain method.

-This plugin is still in early beta, you're welcome to improve it and send me pull requests.
+You're welcome to improve it and send me pull requests.

 Screenshots
 -----------